 Key Differences Between Negligence and Gross Negligence

 Understanding the difference between gross negligence and ordinary negligence is critical in Texas personal injury cases.
 While both hinge on a failure to exercise proper care, gross negligence requires a higher level of recklessness and disregard for safety.
-This distinction not only affects the legal process but also the types of damages that you may recover.
+This distinction not only affects the legal process but also the types of damages the plaintiff may recover.

 There are several critical differences between negligence and gross negligence, including: